akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Father, you saw a knight who spoke of protection.
 There was no shame in that.’

 He shook his head.
 ‘I wanted to believe there was a way to secure this place without forcing you.
-I wanted—’ He stopped, his voice rough.
+I wanted…’ he stopped, his voice rough.

 Beatrice knelt beside his chair.
 ‘Father, I am not afraid of him.
 And I am not afraid for Stanwey.
-I will hold it until the day I can hold it no longer.
-And when that day comes, it will not be Sir Guy who takes it—no, not even the King of England.’
+I will hold Stanwey until the day I can hold it no longer.
+And when that day comes, it will not be Sir Guy who takes it, no, not even the King of England.’

 Harold opened his eyes.
 ‘You may keep that last part to yourself, daughter.’
 He did not raise his voice, but the weight of it changed.
 ‘It is not suited for the ears of lions.
 And lions, Beatrice, have a way of hearing the wind before the grass even moves.
 Mind how you speak of a King, even in your own hall.’